Skip to main content

 The NIH strongly encourages women and members of groups that are underrepresented in the research workforce to apply.

-8. I don't see my area of research supported previously by the Pioneer Award program.
+8. I don't see my area of research represented in previous Pioneer Awards.
 Does this mean that it is not of interest to NIH?

 9. My institution is not research intensive.
 Will this be an issue?